dimafeoktistov/mws-restaurant-stage-1/README.md

-# Frontend Nanodegree Project - Restaurant Review append
+# Frontend Nanodegree Project - Restaurant Review app

 This project is made as a part of Frontend Nanodegree course.